libraryofcelsus/Aetherius_AI_Assistant/readme.md

 • Fixed Bug Causing Multiple Categories to be loaded into category list.
 Also fixed Empty Prompt Bug.
 Async API Version Only.

-• Added Seperate Scripts for Memory Sub-Agent Category.
+• Added Separate Scripts for Memory Sub-Agent Category.
 Async API Version Only.

 • Added Experimental Knowledge Domains for Explicit Long-term Memory.
 Async API Version Only.